sneldb/sneldb/docs/src/commands/define.md

 - Keys can be STRING or WORD.
 The parser will quote WORD keys when converting to JSON.
 - Values (types) can be:
   - STRING literals, for example: "int", "string", "string | null"
+  - Special logical time types:
+    - "datetime" → event time instant; payload accepts ISO-8601 strings or epoch (s/ms/µs/ns) and is normalized to epoch seconds
+    - "date" → calendar date; payload accepts "YYYY-MM-DD" (midnight UTC) or epoch and is normalized to epoch seconds
   - ARRAY of strings to define an enum, for example: ["pro", "basic"]
     - Enum variants are case-sensitive ("Pro" != "pro")
 - Schema must be flat (no nested objects).